trevorcanham/dCoupST/readme.md

 ```
 [out,moments,kernel,lut] = mainControlST(W,S,R,params)
 ```
 Inputs: full range (0-max value for given bit-depth), double n x m x 3 image arrays W, S, and R corresponding to working, source, and target images, and struct 'params'.
-This is best populated by running the standalone application described above or dCoupSTplus.mlapp, setting all of the parameters in the GUI, and pressing save result.
+This is best populated by running the standalone application described above or `dCoupSTplus.mlapp`, setting all of the parameters in the GUI, and pressing save result.
 This saves the resulting image as well as a file params.mat, which can be loaded in MATLAB and passed to the mainControlST function.
+Alternatively, users can edit the fields in the `images/params.mat`

 Otherwise, the function can be populated with the following values.